Maximo Application Maps (4 of 9) Work Management

 Work orders exist at the Site level.
 Work orders can exist in a hierarchy which is referred to as a work package.
 There is an action available from the List tab – Create Work Package which creates a parent work order for a selected set of work orders and another action – Assign to New Parent which joins work orders as children to an existing work order.
 The work orders in a work order hierarchy can only belong to the same site.
 The work order hierarchy can be several levels deep, for example representing a work breakdown structure for a project.
 A work order can also have multiple tasks.
 Tasks are stored in the same table as work orders consequently some of the functions applied to work orders are also applicable to tasks.

-The Work Order Tracking application is used throughout the lifecycle of a work order including creation, planning, approval, assignment, completion and closure.
-Scheduling of work can also be performed in the Work Order Tracking application but normally clients would use the Maximo Scheduler which provides a Gantt view of the work orders and after scheduling returns the schedule start and finish dates to the work orders.
+The Work Order Tracking application is used throughout the lifecycle of a work order including creation, planning, approval, assignment, completion, and closure.
+Scheduling of work can also be performed in the Work Order Tracking application but normally clients would use the graphical applications of Maximo Scheduler which provides a Gantt view of the work orders and after scheduling returns the schedule start and finish dates to the work orders.

 Selecting the asset or location will prompt the user if the asset or location is under warranty.
 Warranties are defined in the Warranty Contracts application.
-A check box will indicate that warranties exist and the action View Warranties will shows the assets and locations under warranty whether the asset or location is referenced on the work order or one of its tasks.
+A check box will indicate that warranties exist, and the action View Warranties will show the assets and locations under warranty whether the asset or location is referenced on the work order or one of its tasks.

 The data that the work order initially contains can vary depending on how the work order was created.
 There are a set of crossover domains which can copy additional fields from the source object to the work order when the work order is created.
 From the Domains application search for 2wo in the domain field, for example TICKET2WO controls the fields copied from a service request when a work order is created from it.

 Maximo allows you to perform work at a site that is different from the site of the primary asset or location on the work order.
-This is achieved using a repair facility and is typically used for mobile assets, trains, boats and aeroplanes.
-It is also possible to perform work on assets and locations that exist in other sites through the use of the Multiple Assets, Locations and CIs table window, or to plan the movement of assets to/from other sites as part of the work order.
+This is achieved using a repair facility and is typically used for mobile assets, trains, boats, and airplanes.
+It is also possible to perform work on assets and locations that exist in other sites by using the Multiple Assets, Locations and CIs table window, this might be used to track a safety campaign, with the records being added from a Collection.
+However, it is not possible to distribute costs to the assets on this table and all costs will fall under the location, asset or general ledger account referenced on the main work order.

 Work order costs

-The work order carries costs and cost transactions occur when labor, materials, services and tools are used.
-The estimate is defined from these transactions on the Plans tab.
+The work order carries costs and cost transactions occur when labor, materials, services, and tools are used.
+The estimate is defined from similar records on the Plans tab.
 The estimates are frozen when the work order is approved and then the actual transactions are recorded through various applications but viewable or enterable on the Actuals tab.
-The costs on the work order are summarised and the action View Costs shows the totals for hours and costs both for the work order and the work package (the work order and its descendant work orders).
+The costs on the work order are summarized and the action View Costs shows the totals for hours and costs both for the work order and the work package (the work order and its descendant work orders).

-Work order costs are rolled up to the assets through an asset report called Maintenance Cost Rollup which updates the asset’s YTD Cost and Total Cost fields.
+Work order costs are rolled up to assets through the action Roll Up Maintenance Costs which will be found on the List tab of the Assets application, it updates the asset’s YTD Cost and Total Cost fields.

 Planning work